Watch the 2020 Showcase above!

-This year’s showcase will be an entirely virtual experience that will feature remarks from our keynote speaker and the opportunity for students to engage with our panelists.
-Learn about how their lived experiences and diverse perspectives shaped their unique approaches to navigating and pushing boundaries in their fields.
+This year’s showcase was an entirely virtual experience that featured remarks from our keynote speaker and students engaging with our panelists.
+Learn about how the lived experiences and diverse perspectives of our speaker and panelists shaped their unique approaches to navigating and pushing boundaries in their fields.

-ASL interpretation, live captioning and audio description will be provided for the entire program and for each breakout room.
-Please contact Jessie Rassau at email@example.com or by phone at 919.707.9976 to request additional accommodations.
+ASL interpretation, live captioning and audio description was provided for the entire program and for each breakout room.

 Dr. Gina-Maria Pomann.